Zulfiqar (tank)

 Zulfiqar (ذوالفقار) is an Iranian main battle tank, conceived by Brigadier General Mir-Younes Masoumzadeh, deputy ground force commander for research and self-sufficiency of the armed forces.
-It is named after Zulfiqar, the legendary sword of Ali the fourth Caliph and the first Shiite Imam.
+It is named after Zulfiqar, the legendary sword of Ali, the first imam.
 It's also known as Zolfaqar.

 The test prototypes of the tank were evaluated in 1993.
 Six semi-industrial prototypes of the tank were produced and tested in 1997.

 Design specifications

 Features

 The tank has a distinctive box-shaped, steel-welded turret of local design.
 The Zulfiqar is believed to be developed from major components of the Soviet T-72 and American M48 and M60 tanks.
-The suspension is modelled on the M48 /M60 Patton tanks supplied to Iran by the U.S. The SPAT 1200 transmission also seems to be a local development of that of the M-60.
+The suspension is modelled on the M48 /M60 Patton tanks supplied to Iran by the U.S. The SPAT 1200 transmission also seems to be a local development of that of the M60.
 Zulfiqar-1's combat weight has been reported to be 36 tonnes with a 780 hp diesel engine; giving the tank a 21.7 hp per ton ratio.
 Some sources see resemblances between the Zulfiqar design and the Brazilian prototype Osório.

 The Zulfiqar is operated by a crew of three personnel.
 The automatic loader is believed to be the same one from the T-72 tank.

 On 25 October 2016, Iran had successfully tested an active protection system on the Zulfiqar, based on pulse-doppler and phased-array radar systems equipped with four arms systems that can cover a full 360-degrees of sight.